robinzng/robinzen/exampleSite/content/how-to-build-a-free-website.md

 Finally, [Netlify](https://www.netlify.com/) is a solid deployer.
 It works seamlessly with Github, provides clear error messages that make debugging a breeze, and will easily link to whatever domain you do end up buying.
 Use your Github account to sign up and you're good to go!

-### Laying the website foundation

-Next is the fun part: choose your favorite theme from [Hugo](https://themes.gohugo.io/).
+### The code skeleton

+As mentioned earlier, [Hugo themes](https://themes.gohugo.io/) will serve as the scaffold for our code.
 I'm using ["Researcher" by Olivier Roques](https://themes.gohugo.io/hugo-researcher/), but all of their free options are fantastic.
 One piece of advice when choosing your own theme: prioritize features, not aesthetics.
-Coding in a searchbar is orders of magnitude harder than changing the theme color from red to blue.
+Trying to add a searchbar with code is orders of magnitude harder than changing the theme color from red to blue.
 Know which features are mandatory for your site to function fluidly, and look for those in the site demos.

-### Acquiring the theme

 Once you've found the perfect theme, it's time to move the code onto your desktop so that you can edit it.
 You do so by clicking "Download," which will take you to the Github repository of the theme's code.
 Fork it (copy it) over to a personal repository.
 Then, click on the green Download Code button to open the repository with Github Desktop.
 You can alter the Local Path to store the folder wherever you want on your computer.
 After you've cloned the repository, make sure you select that you're using the fork for your own purposes, and *not* to contribute to the parent repository!
 You definitely don't want to be making edits to the original theme.
 You should now be able to see the theme repository in your computer's file explorer.
-You've acquired the theme!

-### Deploying for the first time
+### Deploying the code

 To deploy your site, you'll need to first check in your theme repository to see if you have a "netlify.toml" file.
 You should see it as soon as you open the theme folder (i.e. it shouldn't be in any subfolder).
 If you don't have it, feel free to download the [netlify.toml](https://github.com/robinzng/robinzen/blob/master/netlify.toml) file that I have in my Git.
 Make sure to commit to master and push changes whenever you make changes within your theme folder so that your local version is synced with your online repository!